gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 When a transaction occurs, the transaction input (e.g., "A has 100 BTC, and A sends 10 BTC to B") is to be destroyed from the UTXO set, and the respective outputs (e.g., "A balance changes to 90 BTC, and B receives 10 BTC from A") creates a new UTXO to the UTXO set.
 Such UTXO model enables client-side aggregation, reduces the computation requirements in the network, and makes it easier to parallelize transactions.

 The total UTXO sets in a blockchain represent the set that every transaction consumes elements from and creates new ones to, which represents the total supply of the currency.

+### Proof-of-Work, Proof-of-Stake

+*Proof-of-Work (PoW)* and *Proof-of-Stake (PoS)* are not consensus algorithms but sybil control mechanisms.
+PoW, by itself, is not a consensus mechanism.
+In order to achieve consensus, Bitcoin uses the longest chain selection rule.
+Likewise, PoS does not achieve consensus by itself.
+It has to be coupled with a consensus protocol, such as PBFT, or Tendermint/Cosmos, or Avalanche, in order to make decisions.
+PoW or PoS does not get you agreement, it only gets you rate limiting.

 ### Proof-of-Stake (PoS)